assamite/itm_project/docs/source/penalty_data/group.boring_bytes.rst

 ``group.boring_bytes.dat``
 ==========================

-This file is passed as is through the compressor using ``cat``-command.
+This file was passed as is through the compressor using :command:`cat`.